sparkflows/sparkflows-docs/docs/tutorials/analytics/farmers-markets-on-geo-maps.rst

 Below is the workflow.
 It does the following:

 * Reads data from a sample dataset.
-* Executes SQL query for state count.
+* Executes SQL Query for state count.
 * Prints the result after executing query for state counts.
 * Plots Graph for farmers with state counts.
-* Executes SQL query for city counts.
+* Executes SQL Query for city counts.
 * Plots Graph for farmers with city counts.

 .. figure:: ../../_assets/tutorials/analytics/farmers-markets-on-geo-maps/1.PNG